-- If the concern is about an incident at camp, discuss your concern first with your child's counselor and camp program leader.
-Because it is difficult to pull the counselor away from the program, please schedule a time to meet with the counselor and camp program leader. - If the concern remains or if the concern is about a camp policy or procedure, you may discuss your concern with the camp program director or administrative director. - If the concern remains, it should be discussed with the Community Programs Coordinator.
+• If the concern is about an incident at camp, discuss your concern first with your child's counselor and camp program leader.
+Because it is difficult to pull the counselor away from the program, please schedule a time to meet with the counselor and camp program leader.